 Bowling Etiquette 101

-We all know that impeccable manners are what gets us ahead in life – not to mention keeping our parents happy.
-But with National Safety Month upon us, it’s time to introduce something just as important: Bowling Etiquette.
-No, it doesn’t mean being able to send a ball down the lane while balancing a book on your head but it does mean you’ll have as brilliant a time as possible when you next go bowling.
+Nice manners don’t just start and finish at the dinner table.
+With October being National Safe Work Month, it’s time to introduce something just as important: Bowling Etiquette.
+No, it doesn’t mean being able to send a ball down the lane while balancing a book on your head, but it does mean you’ll have a fun and safe time when you next hit the lanes at ZONE BOWLING.

 Here are the four ways to being a better, safer bowler.

 At ZONE BOWLING, we start from the ground up and that means the first thing you need to do is grab a pair of shoes that fit nice and snug.
-We’ve got all the sizes you’ll need in designs that are nothing if not unique.
-Getting the perfect fit ensures you stay on your feet while you bowl, because these shoes are more than a raging fashion statement – they’re designed to slide when you bowl and make sure your ankles and feet stay safe.
+We’ve got all the sizes you’ll need with our infamous bowling shoes aka the most photographed item of all time at ZONE BOWLING… Getting the perfect fit ensures you stay on your feet while you bowl, because these shoes are more than a loud fashion statement – they’re designed to slide safely when you bowl and make sure your ankles and feet stay safe.

 It’s what you’ll be using to outscore all your friends and family but choosing the right ball is more than just picking out your favourite colour.
-First, you have to grab a ball that your fingers fit nice and comfortably into.
-But not so tight that they get stuck!
-It’s a balance and it pays to try a couple of different sized holes so that you’re completely relaxed and ready to roll.
+You have to grab a ball that your fingers fit nice and comfortably into- but not so tight that they get stuck!
+It’s a balance and it pays to try a couple of different sized holes so that you’re comfortable and ready to roll.

 Once you’ve let your fingers do the talking, you have to make sure that it’s just the right weight.
 And there’s a super simple way of doing this: first, hold the ball in the palm of your hand and bend your arm to a 90-degree angle.
 If you can hold it comfortably, then that’s the ball for you.
 If you’re tossing it in the air, try a heavier ball and if your arm slumps to the floor, find a lighter rock.

 Patience is a virtue in life as it is in bowling.
 And it’s why you should wait until your ball returns all the way from the end of the lane and stops back in the rack before you grab it and set up for your next bowl.
-Not only will you have more time to strategise knocking over the last two pins, you will stop your fingers getting squashed between your ball and the one you didn’t see immediately behind it…yes, it happened every week with crunching regularity - ouch!
+Not only will you have more time to think of your next strategic move to knock over the last two pins, you will stop your fingers getting squashed between your ball and the one you didn’t see immediately behind Ouch, save yourself the pain!

 A bit of bowling decorum goes a long way and staying safe means you’ll enjoy slinging the ball down your lane even more.
-So get your etiquette on and be sure to book online today.
+So book your lane today and test out your etiquette skills on the lane!